yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

-We believe that the market is a much better interviewer than any one of us. "_Instead of demonstrating to us how great your code is, show it to the market and see what it says_"&mdash;that's what we're saying to you, our candidate.
+We believe that the market is a much better interviewer than any one of us. "_Instead of demonstrating to us how great your code is, show it to the market and see what it says_"---that's what we're saying to you, our candidate.

 How does the market validate that code?
-[Open source]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %})&mdash;that's what is the most convincing to us.
+[Open source]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %})---that's what is the most convincing to us.
 We ask you to show us which open source products you have and how popular they are.